BakeRecipes

 Method

-1. To make the meringues, preheat oven to 110°C. Line a large oven tray with non-stick baking paper.
-Combine the egg whites and sugar in a medium heatproof bowl and place over a saucepan of simmering water (make sure the bowl doesn't touch the water).
-Stir with a spatula until the sugar is dissolved and the mixture is heated through.
+1. To make the Meringues, combine the egg whites and sugar in a medium heatproof bowl (preferably metal) and place over a saucepan of simmering water, ensuring the bowl doesn’t touch the water.
+Stir with a spatula or small whisk until the sugar dissolves and the mixture is hot to touch (about 55-60°C on a sugar thermometer).
+Be careful not to allow the egg whites to cook.

-3. Drain the peach slices, reserving 100ml of the juice.
+5. Drain the peach slices, reserving 100ml (3½fl oz) of the juice.
 Set the peach slices aside.
 Combine the reserved juice in a small saucepan with the sugar and stir over low heat until the sugar dissolves.
 Bring to a simmer and simmer gently for 2 minutes to reduce slightly.
 Remove from the heat and stir in the peach-flavoured liqueur or schnapps.

-4. Use an electric mixer with a whisk attachment or a balloon whisk to whisk the cream and vanilla until soft peaks form.
+6. Use an electric mixer with a whisk attachment on medium-low speed or a balloon whisk to whisk the cream and vanilla until soft peaks form.

 Baker's Tips